tristantao/mvp2/payload.md

 What you want to verify is that the visualizations of the two pie charts and the two density plots look approximately similar.
 Everything should look good!

 <h5>MainScreen -> Data -> Test -> Manipulate</h5>
+######Must have applied GLM or Random Forest First AND variables must be applied in Train (Whoa there, what do you want to add variables too?
+Also are you sure you've done this for the Train data as well?)
 Same deal as manipulating the Train data.
 We must clean up the Test dataset so that our model works and add variables to strengthen our model.

 <h5>MainScreen -> Data -> Test -> Manipulate -> Cleaning</h5>